michalmielczynski/fnlock-switch-tp-comp-usb-kb/README.md

 # fnlock-switch-tp-comp-usb-kb
-Gnome Shell Extension - FnLock switch (ThinkPad Compact USB Keyboard) - https://extensions.gnome.org/extension/3939/fnlock-switch-thinkpad-compact-usb-keyboard/
+Gnome Shell Extension - FnLock switch (LG Gram) -

 Why.
-There is an issue with Lenovo ThinkPad Compact USB Keyboard - FnLk doesn't work by pressing Fn+Esc in Linux.
-Manual toggling by writing 1|0 into `/sys/bus/hid/devices/*17EF\:604*/fn_loc` is possible though, thanks to: https://github.com/lentinj/tp-compact-keyboard.
+There is an issue with LG Gram - FnLk doesn't work by pressing Fn+Esc in Linux.
+Manual toggling by writing 1|0 into `/sys/devices/platform/lg-laptop/fn_lock` is possible though

 \